 Lastly, the budding field of Bibliotherapy maintains that reading is a key factor of mental well-being, that the ability to construct nuanced stories, including our own story, is a part of creating identity, part of creating the self.
 The American Library Association offers several resources on the topic.
 Or you can read these overviews from The New Yorker and the BBC (“Can You Read Yourself Happy?”)
 For a more in-depth discussion, see Janet Alsup’s A Case for Teaching Literature in the Secondary School: Why Reading Fiction Matters in an Age of Scientific Objectivity and Standardization (Routledge 2015).

 Kids get hooked on reading by reading books they love.
 It’s about choice.
 How do we know?

 For the best summary on leisure reading, also known as recreational reading, pleasure reading, free voluntary reading, and independent reading), see the International Literacy Association’s 2014 position paper.
 The key researchers on this topic are the linguist Stephen D. Krashen (University of Southern California) and the educator Richard Allington (University of Tennessee).
-Dr. Krashen documents the benefits of “junk reading” in Junk Food is Bad for You, But Junk Reading is Good for You.
-See a plethora of research on his website or in Free Voluntary Reading (Libraries Unlimited) or The Power of Reading: Insights from the Research (Libraries Unlimited).
+Dr. Krashen documents the benefits of “junk reading” in Junk Food is Bad for You, But Junk Reading is Good for You and in a plethora of research on his website or in his books Free Voluntary Reading (Libraries Unlimited) and The Power of Reading: Insights from the Research (Libraries Unlimited).
 Dr. Allington recommends Six elements of effective reading instruction [that] don’t require much time or money—just educators’ decision to put them in place.

 Earlier, in 2000, Bernice E. Cullinan reviewed the available research on independent reading in Independent Reading and School Achievement, commissioned by the US Department of Education.
 She concluded that the volume of free reading students do “has consistently been found to relate to achievement in vocabulary, reading comprehension, verbal fluency, and general information.
 Students’ reading achievement correlates with success in school and the amount of independent reading they do.”